AnalogJ/thesparktree-blog/_posts/2017-07-31-15-lessons-in-golang.md

 Here's a bunch of the unexpected/unconventional things I learned while porting my app to Golang.

-Please note, these are things that I didn't **expect** when I started writing Golang code with a background in popular typed and dynamically typed languages, (C++, C#, Java, Ruby, Python and NodeJS).
+> Please note, these are things that I didn't **expect** when I started writing Golang code with a background in popular typed and dynamically typed languages, (C++, C#, Java, Ruby, Python and NodeJS).
 These are not necessarily criticisms of Golang.
 I was able to go from 0 -> working release of my software in a completely new language in 2 weeks.
-Thats pretty awesome if you ask me.
+That's pretty awesome if you ask me.

 # Before your first line.